PurpleKingdomGames/indigo-website/indigodocs/quickstart/setup-and-configuration.md

 1. Navigate to the output directory shown after running the indigo plugin.
 1. Run `http-server -c-1` - which means "serve this directory as a static site with no caching".
 1. Go to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) (or whatever `http-server` says in it output) and marvel at your creation..

+## Scala.js "Fast" vs "Full" Optimisation

+The examples below show you how to publish with both "fast" and "full" optimisation of your Scala.js project.

+The difference is speed and size.
+As the name implies, the "fast" version compiles _very significantly_ faster than the "full" version, but even small projects will result in ~5Mb of JavaScript, where the "full" version will be in the region of ~500kb.
+The "full" version may also be more performant at run time, for more information please refer to the official [Scala.js performance page](https://www.scala-js.org/doc/internals/performance.html).

+Note that during development the fast version is perfectly acceptable.
+Your browser will chew through 5-10Mb of JavaScript with no problem at all, the performance difference is generally not noticable, and the compilation time reduction is definitely worth it.

 ## Mill Guide